Debra Joy Groesser, President/CEO • Cheryl St. John, Vice President • Don Groesser, National Treasurer

 A note from your Vice President:

 As Vice President, helping to put together a national show is no small task.... it's a challenge that requires team work and lots of late night hours.
-I couldn't have taken on what was required of me without the leadership and help of Debra, Becky and Kathryn.
-They are truly a joy to work with and learn from.... something I did a lot of the past 3 years!
+I couldn't have taken on what was required of me without the leadership and help of Debra, Don, and Doreen.
+They are truly a joy to work with and learn from.... something I did a lot of the past 5 years!
 I look forward to working on another outstanding national show as a team and can't wait to see the many amazing entries from our talented members.

 Just a bit about myself....I was born and raised in Denver, Colorado.
 My formal art education began with Rocky Mountain Institute of Art in the late 70's and Colorado Institute of Art in the 80's.
 Striving to make my living as an artist I entered the field of graphic design and worked for several graphic design and package design firms in the Denver area throughout the 80's and early 90's.
 My true passion was always in fine art though, and my heart was continually telling me to get back to painting.
 Finally in the early 90's I gave in and began to explore my desire for painting and enrolled in classes at the Art Students League of Denver.
 It didn't take long to realize this is where my lifelong passion was and decided to go for it, quit my job and paint full time!
 I've never looked back!